 Conclusions: Considerable urologist-level variation exists in the management of SRM.
 An increase in NSM and PN was noted since the release of the first AUA guideline on clinical stage I renal mass in 2009.
-Our study establishes a framework for developing quality-improvement measures to improve the delivery of guidelinebased care.
+Our study establishes a framework for developing quality-improvement measures to improve the delivery of guideline-

-partial nephrectomy, and radical nephrectomy for small renal masses.
+Figure 1.
+Caterpillar plots of urologist-level variation in the use of nonsurgical management, thermal ablation, partial nephrectomy, and radical nephrectomy for small renal masses.
 Physicians are ranked by their predicted probability of using each management approach.
 The black solid line indicates the point estimates for predicted probabilities of using the management approach for individual physicians; the gray area represents the 95% confidence intervals for these point estimates.
-The black dashed line indicates the mean predicted probability or using each management approach.
+The black dashed line indicates the mean predicted probability of using each management approach.